 Meet The Family

-Mummy C is believed to be powered by a suit of armor that gives her unlimited power to do everything she needs and wants to do.
-On a typical day, Mummy C powers up her suit to juggle between family, household errands, prepping meals, preparing activities for the kids and typing away on her Macbook Pro rushing to finish whatever work that’s necessary.
-She is thankful for the flexibility she get from working for herself, helping other bloggers and businesses setup WordPress websites, consult on social media engagement, providing digital strategies for businesses and coming up her own (startup) projects in 2015.
+Mummy C is believed to be powered by a suit of armour that gives her unlimited power to do everything she needs and wants to do.
+On a typical day, Mummy C powers up her suit to juggle between family, household errands, prepping meals, preparing activities for the kids and typing away on her MacBook Pro rushing to finish whatever work that’s necessary.
+She is thankful for the flexibility she gets from work, helping other bloggers and businesses setup WordPress websites, consult on social media engagement and providing digital strategies for businesses.
 When too tied up at work, she would summon her blue minions to run errands in her place.
-These minions though never really exists as they are purely imaginary friends she made up with the plush toys laying around the house just so she doesn’t feel lonely when working alone at home.
+These minions though never really exist as they are purely imaginary friends she made up with the plush toys laying around the house just so she doesn’t feel lonely when working alone at home.
 Mummy C tries her best to spend quality play time with her children when they are back from school, and when she’s at peace (when the little ones are asleep or in school) she likes to create some zen in her life by decluttering and rearranging stuff around the house.
-When she removes her powered suit of armor, she is just a simple love-a-lot bear (aka The Loving Mum) that gives her family as much tender loving care as she possibly can.
+When she removes her powered suit of armour, she is just a simple Love-a-lot bear (aka The Loving Mum) that gives her family as much tender loving care as she possibly can.
 Read more about Mummy C here.

-Next, meet the only male in the family, let’s call him Ayah Y. He’s the homely, cool headed, patient and most soft spoken in the family.
+Next, meet the only male in the family, let’s call him Ayah Y. He’s the homely, cool-headed, patient and most soft-spoken in the family.
 An educator in the day to his class of almost 40, and a loving father the rest of the time.
 Mummy C and Ayah Y met some 13 years ago and has been together ever since the day they started hanging out together after work.
 His sense of humour and calmness is totally the opposite in character with Mummy C, probably that’s why both clicked and goes well together.
 He can be spotted most of the time on his iPhone or iPad Mini researching and planning for his technology integrated lessons.
-He believes whatever that are in the school textbook the kids can read on their own (and probably have had read cover to cover multiple times already by now) so he supplement lesson time with related content from YouTube, interactive applications, fun quizzes and other fun ways to engage his kids.
-On days when he is on holiday period, our tummies are happily fed by his creative dishes which our girls enjoy (more than my traditional old school dishes).
-Ayah Y is also fan of
+He believes whatever that is in the school textbook the kids can read on their own (and probably have had read cover to cover multiple times already by now) so he supplements lesson time with related content from YouTube, interactive applications, fun quizzes and other fun ways to engage his kids.
+On days when he is on the holiday period, our tummies are happily fed by his creative dishes which our girls enjoy (more than my traditional old-school dishes).
+Ayah Y is also a fan of

 lame funny cartoons and gags and has influenced the girls to follow his liking for Sponge Bob and silly Patrick.

-Ayra, the first born with cute curls, of Mummy C and Ayah Y. Like most first born chid, her first two years were filled with attention, love, gifts and much care.
+Ayra, the firstborn with cute curls, of Mummy C and Ayah Y. Like most first born child, her first two years were filled with attention, love, gifts and much care.
 A strong powerful magnet that likes to attract to Mummy C. Shy and quiet when around strangers but talkative and active among family members.
-Ayra like to dance, paint, play with her variety of toys with too many favorites and recently started to enjoy flipping through books and pretending to read to an audience.
+Ayra likes to dance, paint, play with her variety of toys with too many favourites and recently started to enjoy flipping through books and pretending to read to an audience.
 Since becoming an elder sister to Zara, she has become a loving and caring sister to the little one.
 She wears her invisible gear and holds her comfort towel when she’s around the little one as she’s the gentler one among the two.
 Read more about Ayra here.